mpavey/sql-code-gen/README.md

 Instructions
 -----------
-- Use the `Download ZIP` button from the `sql-code-gen` repository to download the full set of files
+- Use the `Download ZIP` button from the `sql-code-gen` repository to [download](https://github.com/mpavey/sql-code-gen/archive/master.zip) the scripts
 - Extract the scripts from the ZIP file to your local drive
 - Open `SQL Server Management Studio`
 - Connect to your SQL server